explosion/spaCy/website/docs/api/top-level.md

 <Infobox variant="warning" title="Jupyter notebook usage">

 In a Jupyter notebook, run `prefer_gpu()` in the same cell as `spacy.load()` to ensure that the model is loaded on the correct device.
+See [more details](/usage/v3#jupyter-notebook-gpu).

 </Infobox>